meirizarrygelpi/numbers/ultranplex/README.md

 # ultra

-Package `ultra` implements arithmetic for ultra numbers.
+Package `ultra` implements arithmetic for ultra-nilplex numbers.
 There are five types:

 * `Int64`
 * `Float64`